Ausstaker/geo_me_simulator/README.md

 # geo_me_simulator

+# Description
+This application simulates the location of a platform (the target) and a set of observations from the platform to a predefined set of landmarks (the asset(s)).
+The simulated data is intened to be fed into the Geo-me service.
+The observations are computed with a predetermined and modifiable random factor which adds a random error to the measurement.
+This error and resultant set of observations from each predefined asset enables easy and thorough testing of the Geo-me service under various scnearios.

 # Quick Start - Generating Example Inputs for the SingularityNET Geo-me Service
 1. navigate to standalone/
 2. modify input.json according to the guidelines below, retain input.json in the same folder location as geo_me .jar file